 I returned downhill by a different route of many steps, passing a Buddhist grotto until being disgorged out onto the busy highway, where an Anti-Japanese Martyrs Monument had a statue of soldiers rising on a flat bottomed craft entitled “Wang Zhen’s army rushing across the river”.

 The monument was a reminder of the large-scale battles that took place between Japanese and Chinese forces in southern Shanxi from 1938 to 1941.
-At this time, preceding Pearl Harbour and the Japanese expansion into SE Asia, six Japanese army divisions inflicted heavy losses on Chinese forces on the eastern side of the Yellow River in Shanxi.
+At this time, preceding Pearl Harbour and the Japanese expansion into Southeast Asia, six Japanese army divisions inflicted heavy losses on Chinese forces on the eastern side of the Yellow River in Shanxi.
 However the Japanese were not able to push their forces across the river or to extend their invasion west of the river into Shaanxi, where Xi’an was under Nationalist Kuomintang (KMT) control and Yan’an further north was the base for Mao’s Red Army.

 Back at the edifice of the Longmen Hotel I chatted with the staff who were eager to tell me about the local legends and inform me that I was the first foreigner they had seen in the area.
 News of my visit must have travelled fast on the local grapevine because the waitress in a worker’s canteen where I went for dinner told me: “Welcome.
 You must be the Englishman we have all heard about.”